Investment Casting Materials for Custom Metal Parts

 Typical Advantages

-2. Good strength for general engineering use
+2. Good strength and machinability

-3. Suitable for machining and welding
+3. Suitable for welding and machining

 Typical Applications